A Complete Guide to Visiting the Beautiful Keukenhof Gardens 2026

 In addition to the gardens themselves, Keukenhof also offers a variety of activities and events.
 Visitors can take a boat tour of the surrounding tulip fields, watch flower arranging demonstrations, and listen to live music performances.

-No need to worry about bringing any cash into Keukenhof, as the gardens are completely cashless and only take card.
 They have multiple souvenir stores all throughout the gardens, as well as a huge store right at the entrance.
-I did notice they almost all sell the same things.
+I did notice they almost all sell the same things, so if you see something in the back of the gardens, you can purchase it before walking out at the front.

 Getting to Keukenhof